Essential Quality is 2-1 favorite for the Kentucky Derby - WTMJ

 AP Sports Writer

+“It got a little nerve-wracking with both horses still to go and the rail still being out there,” Cox said Tuesday.
+“I think it’ll be a good spot.
+He’s got good tactical speed that he’ll be able to get into a good position from there.”

-The $3 million, 1 1/4-mile marquee race for 3-year-colts is back on the first Saturday of May after being delayed to Labor Day weekend last fall because of the coronavirus pandemic.
-The race is expected to be viewed in-person by 45,000 spectators.
+The $3 million, 1 1/4-mile marquee race for 3-year-colts is back on the first Saturday of May after being delayed to Labor Day weekend last fall because of the pandemic.
+About 45,000 spectators are expected at the track.

 Rock Your World is the 5-1 second choice from the No. 15 slot with Known Agenda the 6-1 third choice despite drawing the rail in the 20-horse field.
 Hot Rod Charlie drew 8-1 odds as the fourth choice from the No. 9 slot.

-The obvious focus in on Essential Quality, the reigning 2-year-old champion who enters the Run for the Roses 5-0.
+The obvious focus is on Essential Quality, the reigning 2-year-old champion who enters the Run for the Roses having won all five races and with Luis Saez aboard.
 His haul of graded stakes victories includes a gutsy Blue Grass victory at Keeneland on April 3 that vaulted the gray son of Tapit to the top of the Derby standings with 140 points and cemented him as the projected favorite.

-He’s one of two entries trained by Brad Cox, who grew up a few blocks from Churchill Downs and is trying to become the first Louisville native to win the race.
-The Eclipse Award-winner will also saddle Mandaloun from the No. 7 as a 15-1 choice in his Derby debut.
+He’s one of two entries trained by Cox, who grew up a few blocks from Churchill Downs and will make his Derby debut trying to become the first Louisville native to win the race.
+The Eclipse Award winner will also saddle Mandaloun from the No. 7 as a 15-1 choice, with the bay colt looking to bounce back from a disappointing sixth in the Louisiana Derby.

+“That was more than I wanted to experience this early, but it worked for us,” Cox added.

-Unbeaten Rock Your World, trained by John Sadler, comes in 3-0 following a 4¼-length victory in the Santa Anita Derby.
+Rock Your World, trained by John Sadler, has won all three starts this year after not racing as a 2-year-old.
+But he rolled to a 4¼-length victory in the Santa Anita Derby over favorite Medina Spirit, trained by Hall of Famer Bob Baffert, and looks for another marquee win.

 Known Agenda leads Todd Pletcher’s four-horse contingent that includes Bourbonic, who drew the outside No. 20 post; Dynamic One (No. 11, 20-1 odds) and Sainthood (No. 5, 50-1).
 The chestnut colt has won two of three starts this season and has three wins, a second and a third in six career starts.

+Even with Churchill Downs introducing a new 20-stall starting Derby gate last fall to replace the standard 14-slot and auxiliary six-slot gates, Known Agenda has his work cut out for him to avoid being bunched inside and out of contention in a crowded field.

+“Obviously, it’s not what we were hoping for,” Pletcher said.
+“Of course, this is one of the things you can’t control.
+With the new gate, we’re hopeful that things will be better than they were in the past and the post won’t be that bad.”

-Hot Rod Charlie’s post draw in the middle brought a loud cheer from his contingent as the colt avoided being bunched inside out of the gate.
-Trainer Doug O’Neill’s colt won the Louisiana Derby by two lengths and was second to Essential Quality with 110 Derby points.
+Hot Rod Charlie’s post draw in the middle brought a loud cheer from his contingent in the otherwise sedate setting as the colt avoided being bunched inside out of the gate.
+Trainer Doug O’Neill’s horse won the Louisiana Derby by two lengths and was second to Essential Quality with 110 Derby points.

+“We decided we were going to give it a pump no matter what post we drew,” O’Neill said of the connections that include five 20-something former college football players.
+“But we’re delighted with the nine.
+It’s a real good post.”

+The Kentucky Derby field, with jockey and odds from the rail out:

 More AP sports: https://apnews.com/hub/apf-sports and https://twitter.com/AP_Sports